JPMorgan CEO Jamie Dimon says bitcoin is a fraud that will eventually blow up

 Bitcoin fell to its session lows after Dimon's comments.
 As of 3:01 p.m. in New York, bitcoin traded at $4,106.23, down 2 percent.

-Dimon's criticism comes at a time when some of the most well-known figures on Wall Street are starting to embrace the cryptocurrency.
-Fundstrat's Tom Lee said he sees bitcoin surging to $6,000 next year and value investor Bill Miller reportedly ownsbitcoin.
+Dimon's comments came at a time when some of the most well-known figures on Wall Street started to embrace the cryptocurrency.
+Fundstrat's Tom Lee said he sees bitcoin surging to $6,000 next year and investing legend Bill Miller reportedly owns bitcoin.

+Even Dimon's own bank, JPMorgan, has reportedly begun a trial project using blockchain as it tries to cut trading costs.
+Blockchain is the technology behind bitcoin.